 - Single-breasted jacket with notch lapels, 2-button front, welted breast pocket, flapped straight hip pockets, 3-button surgeon’s cuffs, and ventless rear

-- White formal shirt with attached wingtip collars, narrow front pleats, and rounded 1-button cuffs
+- White formal shirt with attached wing collar, narrow front pleats, and rounded 1-button cuffs

 - Dark red silk bow tie